4 Causal inference

 4.4 Discrimination and bias

-Let’s examine a real-world example related to possible gender discrimination in labour markets.14 When critics claimed that Google systematically underpaid its female employees, Google responded that when “location, tenure, job role, level and performance” are taken into consideration, women’s pay was basically identical to that of men’s.15 In other words, controlling for characteristics of the job, women received the same pay.
+Let’s examine a real-world example related to possible gender discrimination in labour markets.13 When critics claimed that Google systematically underpaid its female employees, Google responded that when “location, tenure, job role, level and performance” are taken into consideration, women’s pay was basically identical to men’s.
+In other words, controlling for characteristics of the job, women received the same pay.

 But what if stereotyping means men are given roles that are paid better?
 In this case, naive comparisons of wages by gender “controlling for” occupation would understate the presence of discrimination.
 Let’s illustrate this with a DAG based on a simple occupational sorting model with unobserved heterogeneity.